ymunemasa/data-tutorials/tutorials/hortonworks/orc-with-spark/tutorial.md

 The only prerequiste for this tutorial is the latest [Hortonworks Sandbox](http://hortonworks.com/sandbox) installed on your computer or on the [cloud](http://hortonworks.com/blog/hortonworks-sandbox-azure/).

-In case you are running an Hortonworks Sandbox with an earlier version of Apache Spark, for the instruction in this tutorial, you need to install the Apache Spark 1.3.1.
+In case you are running an Hortonworks Sandbox with an earlier version of Apache Spark, for the instruction in this tutorial, you need to install the Apache Spark 1.6.

 ### Getting the dataset

-To begin, login in to Hortonworks Sandbox through SSH:
+To begin, login to Hortonworks Sandbox through SSH:

 ![](/assets/orc-with-spark/Screenshot_2015-04-13_07_58_43.png?dl=1)